RedisLabs/redislabs-docs/content/modules/redisgears/python/quickstart.md

 ---
-Title: RedisGears quick start tutorial
+Title: RedisGears Python quick start tutorial
 linkTitle: Quick start
-description:
+description: A quick start tutorial to learn how to use RedisGears with Python.
-weight: 50
+weight: 10
 alwaysopen: false
 categories: ["Modules"]
 ---